 C, C++, Java, and Python 3 will be the contest languages.
 Other languages may be added for future contests if the languages are supported at the World Finals and there is sufficient demand.

-Regional judges will accept solutions coded in Python 3, but do
+Regional judges will accept solutions coded in Python 3.

-Experimental support with no guarantee boils down to external library support and interpreter performance.
+Full support boils down to external library support and interpreter performance.
 Specifically,

 (2) The execution time limits set for each problem will NOT be scaled based upon the language.
 It is the contestants' responsibility to select the appropriate tool (language and algorithm) to produce correct output within the allotted time limits.